Chagrin Valley Conference: History

-Grand Valley left the CVC a second time in 2024 for the NAC.
-Cardinal announced in the summer of 2024 that they would leave for the Northeastern Athletic Conference as well for the 2025-2026 school year.
-As a result, in October 2024 it was announced that Rootstown would leave the Portage Trail Conference and join the Valley Division for the 2025-2026 school year as Cardinal leaves.
+Grand Valley departed the conference for a second time in 2024 to rejoin the Northeastern Athletic Conference.
+Later that year, Cardinal announced it would also leave for the NAC beginning with the 2025–26 school year.
+As a result, in October 2024 it was announced that Rootstown High School would leave the Portage Trail Conference and join the CVC’s Valley Division beginning in 2025–26.

-In February 2025, the CVC announced that Chardon and Fairport Harbor would return to the league along with Eastlake North and Willoughby South in the fall of 2026.
-This expansion will bring the league to 29 teams.
+In February 2025, the conference announced that Chardon and Fairport Harbor would return to the league along with North High School and South High School beginning in the 2026–27 school year.
+This expansion will increase the conference’s membership to 29 schools.